 The Diamondback tape library has four preset roles, each with a different level of access to the Diamondback management GUI.
-It is also possible to create up to 16 other (or total?) roles, each with a custom name and one of the preset permission levels.
+It is also possible to create 16 other roles, each with a custom name and one of the preset permission levels.
 All roles have access to all logical libraries.